magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Send the call to callback
 """""""""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _did-cbr:

-CallBack Pro
+CallBack pro
 """"""""""""

-We not write the description to this field.
+Enables CallBack Pro.
+Only works if DID destination is a QUEUE.

 .. _did-cbr_ua:

-Use Audio
+Use audio
 """""""""

-We not write the description to this field.
+Tries to execute an audio when a call is received.